nikodemus/foolang/README.md

        { employee name => employee | employee <- staff, employee senior }

    Is clearer, but Json-compatible literals are just awfully nice.
+(Not required, though.)

    Wat about